Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 Yes, that's a good way to design an application when working with Django or any kind of Web Framework.

 An application should do one job and only one job.
-That's why we don't have commets
+That's why we don't have **comments** or **Visit Counts** or other features included in our Blog Application design.

+Any extra feature should that can work independenly from the blog app should get developed as an external app or package.